-Today, 892 million people – more than one in nine – do not have access to a toilet, leaving them no choice but to defecate in the open.
+Today, 494 million people – almost one in 16 – do not have access to a toilet, leaving them no choice but to defecate in the open.

-Almost one in three people globally – 2.3 billion – do not have a decent toilet of their own (‘basic’ or ‘safely managed’ sanitation).
+More than one in five people globally – almost 1.7 billion – do not have a decent toilet of their own (‘basic’ or ‘safely managed’ sanitation).
 In many cases, faeces and urine end up untreated in the environment, contaminating it and threatening people’s health.

 This is a deadly crisis.
 Where people don’t have clean water and sanitation, disease spreads fast.
-Around 289,000 children under five die every year from diarrhoeal diseases as a result.
-That's almost 800 children a day, or one child every two minutes.
+More than 300,000 children under five die every year from diarrhoeal diseases as a result.
+That's over 800 children a day, or one child every two minutes.
 This shouldn’t be normal.

 For girls and women, the lack of toilets also affects their privacy and safety – they often wait until dark to find a quiet place to defecate, which increases the risk of being harassed or even sexually attacked.